Factbox: Britain's newspapers take sides in EU referendum debate

-LONDON (Reuters) - With just days to go before Britain's June 23 referendum on European Union membership, the country's newspapers have publicly come out on their chosen sides, hoping to influence the debate as polls paint a picture of an evenly split electorate.
+LONDON (Reuters) - With just days to go before Britain's June 23 referendum on European Union membership, Britain's newspapers have publicly come out on their chosen sides, hoping to influence the debate as polls paint a picture of an evenly split electorate.

 Britain's Times newspaper has come out in support of remaining in the EU, with its Saturday June 18 issue bearing a leading article entitled "Why Remain is best for Britain".